 For many people, log homes conjure feelings of peace, relaxation and nature.
 A residence constructed out of tree logs has a rustic quality with rugged imperfections.
 This natural-style living appeals to those who want a bit more character and are willing to take on the challenge of a DIY project.
 Continue reading

 The first thing most people think about when asked about roofing is plain old asphalt shingles.
 They are the most common choice in the United States.
 To a log cabin lover, asphalt shingles are about as exciting as vinyl siding.
+More people are considering metal roofs when buying log cabin kits.
 Continue reading

 Plenty of classic movies have been set in log cabins.
 Don’t just think about horror movies with the scary serial killers like Jason from the Friday the 13th series or 2012’s Cabin in the Woods.
 Below are the top 5 log cabin movies we found.
 So curl up on the sofa with some popcorn and enjoy!
 Continue reading

 Building a log cabin kit shouldn’t be a headache.
 Start off with a reputable log cabin kit manufacturer that offers detailed instructions, assembly videos and insightful customer support and you’ll be well prepared.

 Even though logs can naturally store some heat, you may need to consider log home insulation.
 Insulation might not be necessary for log homes in mild climates or those only used seasonally.
 However, if your cabin is a year-round residence in a colder climate, insulation is recommended.
 Insulating walls, floors and ceilings will contribute to the energy efficiency and comfort of your log home.
 Continue reading